 Cheapest Workers' Comp Insurance Companies in Louisiana

-Louisiana businesses can secure workers' comp coverage through NEXT for $80 monthly ($960 annually).
+Louisiana businesses can secure the cheapest workers comp insurance through NEXT for $80 monthly ($960 annually).
 The Hartford and Thimble offer comparable rates at $80 and $81 per month, respectively, with all three providers separated by less than $1 monthly.
-The table below shows costs from all companies we analyzed:

 How Did We Determine These Rates?